airladon/ThisIGet/src/content/Math/Geometry_1/SimilarTriangles/discover/simple/content.md

 </hintLow>

 <hintLow>
 Both triangles share the same angles, therefore they must be similar.
-Can you fill in the side lengths of the new triangle?
+You can therefore fill in the side lengths of the new triangle.

 ![](unknown_sides.png)

+If you can show the new triangle and the small triangle are congruent, then their corresponding angles will be equal.
 </hintLow>

 <hint>Use knowledge of [[SSS triangle congruence]]((qr,'Math/Geometry_1/CongruentTriangles/base/Sss',#00756F)).</hint>